Uniform bounds for expressions involving modified Bessel functions: Abstract

 \section{Abstract}

-In this paper we obtain uniform bounds for a number of expressions that involve derivatives and integrals of modified Bessel functions.
-These uniform bounds are motivated by the need to bound such expressions in the study of Variance-Gamma approximations via Stein's method.
+In this paper, we obtain uniform bounds for a number of expressions that involve integrals of modified Bessel functions.
+These uniform bounds are motivated by the need to bound such expressions in the study of variance-gamma and product normal approximations via Stein's method.